 Travel Tips for Essential Oils

-To make things even easier when you're traveling:
+To make things even easier when you're travelling:

 "Essential oils are natural and affordable options for managing the symptoms of vertigo, including nausea, headaches, and dizziness.
 Some of the options available for managing vertigo include peppermint, ginger, lavender, and lemon essential oils." – Medical News Today